Peanhua/plortz/documentation/architecture.md

 Because each tile has its own soil layers, the soil layers are not connected between the tiles.
 While the tiles themselves can be thought to be square shaped when looking from top to down, in 3d applications they are usually rendered as being points, and a rectangle is rendered between four points (tiles) with smoothing using normal vector for each point.

 ## User interfaces
-There are two different user interface modes, a graphical user interface using JavaFX, and a console user interface reading commands from stdin and outputting to stdout.
+There are two different user interface modes, a graphical user interface using LWJGUI, and a console user interface reading commands from stdin and outputting to stdout.
 Both user interfaces use the same commands, which are constructed from the user supplied command strings.
 The commands use the tools to perform the actions.
 Most tools have a one-to-one mapping with a command.

 ## Packages
 The basic package architecture is shown below.
 The ```util``` and ```observer``` -packages contain common utilities used everywhere are not shown, also not shown are the sub-packages.